The UX Toolbox - Accessibility

 Adopting an inclusive approach

-Adopting an inclusive approach takes the guesswork out of accessibility.
-By bringing together key business stakeholders, delivery teams, accessibility experts and end users, a sustainable inclusive design practice can be developed that ensures accessible products and services on an ongoing basis.
-Although all steps in this approach are recommended, any accessibility work is going to help in moving an organisation closer to being usable by all customers.
+As you create your services and products, we help take the guesswork out of accessibility.
+We work with business stakeholders, delivery teams, internal accessibility experts and end users to create sustainable inclusive design practices that ensure accessible products and services.
+Although all steps in this approach are recommended, any accessibility work will help move an organisation closer to being usable by all customers.

 The steps are: